ardasaritas/claw/README.md

 chmod +x .vscode/c_cpp_build.sh
 code .
 ```
-as will be highlighted when initialization command is executed.
+These commands will also show up as Next Steps when you initialize the folder with claw.
 Just copy and paste, then click enter.
 (Change <folder> with the name you'd like for your root folder.
 For instance, CTIS151)

 ---